risawitama/verbose-potato/README.md

-## Why don't skeletons ride roller coasters?
-They don't have the stomach for it.
+## Why did the cowboy have a weiner dog?
+Somebody told him to get a long little doggy.